-The oldest living redwood (Sequoia Sempervirens) tree is said to be at least 3000 years old.
-The tallest one towers at 379ft.
-Early logging of these beautiful monsters has taken their once great numbers to about 5% of their original total.
+The oldest living redwood (Sequoia sempervirens) is said to be at least 3000 years old.
+The tallest one towers at 379 feet.
+Early logging of these beautiful giants has taken their once great numbers to about 5% of their original total.

-The debate continues of what constitutes true Old growth and what does not.
-There is too much speculation and many opinions from varying sources on this topic to ever agree.
-Redwoods can grow over 100 feet in their first 50 years which makes it hard to determine age by their height only.
-The most accurate and easiest way to determine whether a redwood log is old growth or not, is by counting the growth rings.
+The debate continues of what constitutes true old growth and what does not.
+There is a great deal of speculation and many opinions from varying sources on this topic.
+Redwoods can grow over 100 feet in their first 50 years, which makes it difficult to determine age by their height alone.
+The most accurate and easiest way to determine whether a redwood log is old growth or not is by counting the growth rings.

 Visual Appearance of Redwood

 When looking at logs or slabs, old growth has a deeper red tone and tighter grain.
 New growth is brighter and has much wider grain.
-When we deal with salvage old growth it is rare to find sap wood still on the log or piece of wood.
-This is because the sap wood is the first to rot off while lying on the forest floor.
-New growth always has sap wood on it.
-This is because it was not lying around long enough for it to rot off.
+When we deal with salvaged old growth it is rare to find sapwood still on the log or piece of wood.
+This is because the sapwood is the first to rot off while the wood is lying on the forest floor.
+New growth almost always has intact sapwood, because it was not lying around long enough for it to rot off.

 Differences When Finishing Redwood

-The differences between the Old Growth and New Growth are also very evident when it comes to wood working and finishing.
-During my experiences working with both types, I feel that Old growth is easier and nicer to sand/finish then New growth is.
-I feel that it has to do with the grain structure and density of the wood.
-Old growth is harder and has more depth and grain variation including Curly grain, Burl and combinations of both.
+The differences between old growth and new growth are also very evident when it comes to woodworking and finishing.
+From my experiences working with both types, I feel that old growth is easier and nicer to sand/finish then new growth is because of the grain structure and density of the wood.
+Old growth is harder and has more depth and grain variation, including curly grain, burl and combinations of both.
 New growth can also have some grain variation but it is not as intense.